50054-cdpa/notes/fp_scala.md

 Running `mapML(x => x+1, MyList.Cons(1,MyList.Nil))` yields
 `MyList.Cons(2,MyList.Nil)`.

 But hang on a second!
-The `map` method from the Scala builtin list is a method of a list object, not a stand-alone function.
+The `map` method from the Scala built-in list is a method of a list object, not a stand-alone function.

 In Scala 3, `enum` allows us to package the method inside `enum` values.